-The average distance of a Formula 1 race is 305 kilometers (190 miles).
+The minimum distance of a Formula 1 race is 305 kilometers, or 190 miles (excluding the shortest race at Monaco).
 This might not seem all that far for a car to go, however keep in mind these cars are driving on the limit which consumes the fuel at a much faster rate.
 They are also designed specifically to go just that distance and not much further.

 Formula 1 cars are built to the bare minimum of what they are required to do.
 This is why they carry 110kg at most, with them taking on even less for qualifying laps to keep the car as light as possible.
 For example, building a bigger fuel tank for your car would make your car slower.
 It would become heavier, and there is no need to put extra fuel into the car which would slow it down.

 Instead, Formula 1 teams have very clever systems on their cars.
 The engine modes can be controlled from the cockpit of the car as well as the pit wall.
 If the car is running low on fuel, the engine can be turned down so that it uses less fuel but will not be performing at such a high level.